 Punch Clock Villain: The IRS agent is resigned to the fact that his job makes people think he's evil.
 When Happy punches him out the front door, he is neither surprised nor angry.

 Reality Is Unrealistic: Happy's golf swing is mocked by several people (and secretly attempted by Shooter), but the ESPN show Sports Science showed that a running start gave Padraig Harrington an extra 30 yards distance.
+Unfortunately, the same show also showed that a running start destroys any chance at an accurate swing, so it's a trade-off.

 Recruited From The Gutter: Played for Laughs; Happy's caddy is a homeless man he hires (who eats the crackers Happy sets down to mark his ball).
 After the events of the film, he hires him full time as a butler.